qlik-oss/core-website/docs/tutorials/data-loading/local-files.md

 # Local files

-This tutorial gives examples of how to write scripts to load data from local files such as CSV and Excel files into Qlik Associative Engine.
-It also shows some basic capabilities of load scripts.
+In this tutorial, learn how to load data from local files, such as CSV files or Excel files, into Qlik Associative Engine with a data load script.

 !!!
 Note
     [halyard.js](https://github.com/qlik-oss/halyard.js) provides functionality to load different kinds of data